lcnetdev/scriptshifter/doc/hooks.md

 This hook is run after the whole configuration is parsed and possibly merged with a parent configuration.

+This hook can be used to completely override the transliteration process by devising an entirely different logic and/or calling a third party library or REST API.

 #### Available context members